tarunyaa/science-communication-projects/README.md

 > |[GALxz Instagram](https://www.instagram.com/gal.x.z/)| [Purchase Fables Anthology on Kindle Now!](https://www.amazon.com/Galactic-Fables-Anthology-Gal-x-Z-ebook/dp/B08X2RB1DK) |

 ### Model UN 📚
 Model UN was what transformed me from a shy kid to a loud and vivacious one.
-I attended many conferences growing up then served as the Under-Secretary-General of Academics for NPSiMUN 2020.
+I attended many conferences growing up and then served as the Under-Secretary-General of Academics for NPSiMUN 2020.
 I loved vetting study guides and learning more about global issues through debate and academic writing.
 I'm still pursuing this passion through Penn's Mode UN Conferences and their Intercollegiate Travelling Team.